Unborn Baby Development at 17-20 Weeks

-By the end of this month you can feel your cantaloupe-sized uterus at the level of your navel.
+By the end of this month you can definitely feel your unborn baby development due to the cantaloupe-sized uterus at the level of your navel.
 Other growth milestones include:

-- Baby hair is beginning to appear on his upper lid, eyebrows, and head.
+4. Baby hair is beginning to appear on his upper lid, eyebrows and head.

-- By this month, baby’s middle ear structures have formed, enabling baby to hear sound.
+9. By this month of unborn baby development, baby’s middle ear structures have formed, enabling baby to hear sound.